Working Towards Workplace Excellence

 T Zane Reeves, a long-time professor and practitioner of human resources management who resides in Albuquerque, New Mexico, was inducted into the National Academy of Arbitrators in 2007.
 Through his work and the special insight gained as an arbitrator, Zane knows how important it is that workplaces be a win-win proposition both for management and labor.
 He established this website to share his insight on achieving excellence in management practices.

 Zane was recognized for his excellence at the University of New Mexico (UNM) with the prestigious designation of Regents' Professor.
-Today, he holds the distinction of being Regents' Professor Emeritus.
 At UNM, he was the director of the school of public administration program for many years.

 Prior to his association with UNM, Zane was professor and chair of public administration at California State University at Dominguez Hills and Pepperdine University.